hlxsites/luma/README.md

 npm tst
 ```

+## Authoring tips
+- To link an icon, put the linked URL right after :icon:
+- To link a picture, do a soft return (shift + enter) before putting the linked URL.

 ## Local development

 1. Create a new repository based on the `helix-project-boilerplate` template and add a mountpoint in the `fstab.yaml`